Province of Albacete

-Albacete (/es/) is a province of central Spain, in the southern part of the autonomous community of Castile–La Mancha.
-As of 2012, Albacete had a population of 402,837 people.
-Its capital city, also called Albacete, is 262 km by road southeast of Madrid.
+The Province of Albacete (Provincia de Albacete /es/) is a province of central Spain, in the southern part of the autonomous community of Castile–La Mancha.
+Its capital, the homonymous city of Albacete, is 262 km by road southeast of Madrid.

+The province has a population of 390,751 in an area of 14931.74 km2 across its 87 municipalities.

 History

 The territory occupied by the province of Albacete has been inhabited since ancient times, as evidenced by cave paintings in the Cueva del Niño and Cueva de la Vieja.
 In Roman times, the territory of the present province of Albacete was part of Carpetania and Celtiberia, Contestania, Bastetania and Oretania.
 The Romans built a significant settlement at Libisosa, and during the age of the Visigoths, Tolmo de Minateda grew in prominence.

 During the Muslim era, territories of the province were under different zones of influence, and numerous farmhouses, castles and watchtowers developed to fight off invaders.
 A number of battles were held here in the Middle Ages, and on April 25, 1707, the Battle of Almansa was held in the vicinity of the town of Albacete, a major Spanish battle which culminated in the triumph of Philip V who ascended to the throne, establishing the monarchy for the House of Bourbon in Spain.

 In 1822, the short-lived Province of Chinchilla was created, composed of municipalities in the provinces of La Mancha, Cuenca and the Kingdom of Murcia.
 Its capital at Chinchilla de Monte-Aragón, very close to the city of Albacete, would be the basis on which the province of Albacete was created in 1833 as dictated by Javier de Burgos.
 Following the adoption of the Constitution in 1978, the province of Albacete joined the Castile-La Mancha Region from the Murcia Region, and its Statute of Autonomy was approved in 1982.